akshay-na/akshay-na/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Akshay N and I'm a software developer.
-I'm from India,, living in Banglore and currently working at Hexaware Technology.
+I'm from India, living in Banglore and currently working at Hexaware Technology.
 You can on find me [LinkedIn][3].

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on [Medium](https://medium.com/@short_saga)
+Apart from coding, I also maintain a blog - you can find my articles on [Medium](https://medium.com/@short_saga).

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)